prio-data/views_pipeline/documentation/glossary.md

 - **Definition**: A single model trained to predict one step ahead, used iteratively to forecast multiple future steps.
 - **Example**: Predicting conflict incidents in grid cell months for the next 36 months by using each forecasted value as an input for the next prediction.
 - **Algorithms**:
-  - **Linear Models**: Linear Regression
+    - Linear Regression
-  - **Tree-Based Models**: Decision Trees, Random Forests
+    - Random Forests
-  - **Ensemble Methods**: Gradient Boosting Machines (e.g., XGBoost, LightGBM)
+    - Gradient Boosting Machines (e.g., XGBoost, LightGBM)
-  - **Neural Networks**: Multilayer Perceptrons (MLPs)
+    - Multilayer Perceptrons (MLPs)
 - **Notes**:
     - Utilizes conventional Supervised Machine Learning models.
     - Involves adding lagged features to input data to learn temporal dependencies.

-### 2. Direct Multi-Step Forecasting (ALSO KNOWN AS STEPSHIFT IN VIEWS TERMS)
+### 2. Direct Multi-Step Forecasting (STEPSHIFTER IN VIEWS TERMS)
-- **Definition**: Separate models trained for each forecasting horizon to predict specific future time steps directly.
+- **Definition**: Separate (sub) models trained for each forecasting horizon to predict specific future time steps directly.
-- **Example**: Training distinct models to predict conflict incidents 1 month ahead, 2 months ahead, up to 36 months ahead.
+- **Example**: Training distinct (sub) models to predict conflict incidents 1 month ahead, 2 months ahead, up to 36 months ahead.
 - **Algorithms**:
-  - **Linear Models**: Separate Linear Regression models for each step
+    - Linear Regression
-  - **Tree-Based Models**: Separate Decision Trees for each step
+    - Random Forests
-  - **Ensemble Methods**: Separate Gradient Boosting models for each step
+    - Gradient Boosting Machines (e.g., XGBoost, LightGBM)
-  - **Neural Networks**: Separate MLPs for each step
+    - Multilayer Perceptrons (MLPs)
 - **Notes**:
-  - Avoids error accumulation seen in recursive forecasting.
+  - Also utilizes conventional Supervised Machine Learning models but avoids error accumulation seen in recursive forecasting.
-  - Requires more computational resources as multiple models are trained.
+  - Requires more computational resources then Recursice Multi-Step Forecasting as multiple (sub) models are trained.

 ### 3. Autoregressive Model (AR)
 - **Definition**: A linear model regressing the current value of a time series on its previous values, using a predefined number of lagged observations.
 - **Example**: Using the last five months of conflict data to predict the current month's conflict level.
 - **Algorithms**:
-  - **AR (Autoregressive)**: Uses past values to predict current values.
-  - **ARMA (Autoregressive Moving Average)**: Combines AR with a Moving Average model.
+    - ARMA (Autoregressive Moving Average)
-  - **ARIMA (Autoregressive Integrated Moving Average)**: Includes differencing to make the series stationary.
+    - ARIMA (Autoregressive Integrated Moving Average)
-  - **SARIMA (Seasonal ARIMA)**: Adds seasonal components to ARIMA for handling seasonality.
+    - SARIMA (Seasonal ARIMA)
 - **Notes**:
   - Specialized Time Series Models effective for stationary series with linear relationships.